Jack Lemmon (1925-2001)

 Biography

-He was born John Uhler Lemmon III in Newton, Boston, Massachusetts, on February 8, 1925.
-His father was a bakery company senior manager, specialising in making doughnuts.
-Young Lemmon proved a poor student in a series of private New England schools but once at Harvard he found his true metier in the performing arts, particularly in music - he was a very accomplished self-taught pianist and he also discovered his talent for acting which led to his becoming an active member of several Drama Clubs and President of the famous Hasty Pudding Club, writing and performing in its annual shows.
+His father's money enabled him to enter Harvard University in 1943, where he found his true metier in the performing arts, particularly in music - he was a very accomplished self-taught pianist.
+He also discovered his talent for acting, which led to his becoming an active member of several Drama Clubs and President of the famous Hasty Pudding Club, writing and performing in its annual shows.
 In 1946 he interrupted his education to serve for three months as an ensign in the Naval Reserve.
+After the war he returned to Harvard, eventually graduating in 1947.

-He quickly became well known as a skilful, dependable actor and by the early 1950's he had appeared in literally hundreds of live radio and TV shows.
-He appeared in the Broadway revival of 'Room Service' and although the production was not a success, Lemmon's talent stood out and in 1953 Columbia Pictures signed him up.
-He made his movie debut the following year in the comic hit 'It Should Happen to You', directed by George Cukor and starring Judy Holliday.
-It was the start of a long and successful movie career.
+He quickly became well known as a skilful, dependable actor and by the early 1950's he had appeared in many live radio and TV shows such as 'Studio 1' in 1949 and 'Robert Montgomery Presents' in 1953.
+He appeared in the 1953 Broadway revival of 'Room Service' and although the production only had a short run of 16 performances, Lemmon's talent stood out and later in the year Hollywood, and Columbia Pictures in particular, began to take a serious interest in the young actor.

 In 1955, in only his fourth movie he won the Academy Award for Best Supporting Actor for his brilliant performance as the opportunistic Ensign Pulver in 'Mister Roberts', acting alongside James Cagney and Henry Fonda.
 He continued to enhance his acting reputation in three films with director Richard Quinine during the 1950's, 'My Sister Eileen' in 1955, 'Operation Mad Ball' in 1957 and 'Bell, Book and Candle' the following year.